JuliaStats/MixedModels.jl/docs/src/constructors.md

 # Model constructors

 The `LinearMixedModel` type represents a linear mixed-effects model.
-Typically it is constructed from a `Formula` and an appropriate `Table` type, usually a `DataFrame`.
+Typically, it is constructed from a `Formula` and an appropriate `Table` type, usually a `DataFrame`.

 ## Examples of linear mixed-effects model fits